MjiaShao/Network-two-sample-test/README.md

 1. Run 'T_hat_and_CI_coverage_simulation.m', results will output to subfolder 'result';
    (This step takes some time, please be patient.)
-2. Run 'plot_CDF_approximation_error.m' to reproduce Figure 1(a);
+2. Run 'plot_CDF_approximation_error.m' to reproduce Figure 1;
-3. Run 'plot_coverage_heatmap.m' to reproduce Figure 1(b).
+3. Run 'plot_coverage_heatmap.m' to reproduce Figure 2.

 <h3>To reproduce simulation 3 results in Section 5.3:</h3>

 1. Run 'Roc_simulation.m', results will output to subfolder 'ROC_result';
    (This step takes some time, please be patient.
 It's recommended to run this step on a computing server.)
-2. Run 'plot_Roc_all.m' to reproduce Row 1 of Figure 2;
+2. Run 'plot_Roc_all.m' to reproduce Row 1 of Figure 3;
-3. Run 'Roc_simulation2.m', results will output to subfolder 'ROC_result';
+3. Run 'Roc_simulation2.m' and 'Roc_simulation3.m', results will output to subfolder 'ROC_result';
    (This step takes some time, please be patient.
 It's recommended to run this step on a computing server.)
-4. Run 'plot_ROC_comparison_hist.m'  to reproduce Row 2 of Figure 2.
+4. Run 'plot_ROC_comparison_hist.m'  to reproduce Row 2 of Figure 3.

 <h3>To reproduce data example 1 results in Section 5.4:</h3>